Taravatsh/Belly-Button-Biodiversity/README.md

 - Additional information about the project was added as a paragraph on the page.
 - Additional information about what each chart visualizes was added under each each graph.

-The customized dashboard is illustarted in the figure below.
+The customized dashboard is illustarted in the figure below which can be viewed in the Github pages through the following URL: []().

 ![Dashboard](static/images/Customized_Dashboard.png)